 So what next?
 I went to uni again!
 I was quite lost & genuinely had no idea what I wanted to do in my life.
-I started a degree in Business & French Language in October 2016 hoping that something I learn will spark an interest…… & nothing did so I balanced my first year of uni with a full-time job.
+I started a degree in Business & French Language in October 2016, hoping that something I learn will spark an interest… and nothing did so I balanced my first year of uni with a full-time job.

 How did I discover coding…

 The following year, when the 2nd year came around, I quit my full-time job & I got onto a course with Code First: Girls.
-It was a part-time introductory course to Front End Web Development (free for students by the way!) held at Level 39 which was the perfect place to learn how to code by the way.
+It was a part-time introductory course to Front End Web Development (free for students, by the way!) held at Level 39, which was the perfect place to learn how to code.

-After the introductory Code First: Girls was done, I tried my hardest to learn how to code independently which was a difficult challenge for me to take on.
-March 2018, I was diagnosed with dyslexia, dyspraxia & ADD (Attention Deficit Disorder) which added a further challenge to my coding journey but the feeling I got when I managed to type up code, figure out an algorithm, build a webpage.. there’s was no way I was going to let go of my new found purpose because of what the doctor said.
+After the introductory Code First: Girls were done, I tried my hardest to learn how to code independently [a difficult challenge for me to take on].
+March 2018, I was diagnosed with dyslexia, dyspraxia & ADD, which added a further challenge to my coding journey.
+Still, the feeling I got when I managed to code, figure out an algorithm, build a webpage.
+There was no way I was going to let go of my new found purpose because of what the doctor said.